MohammadAsjadKhan/Machine-learning-portfolio/Mall_customer_segmentation/README.md

-This mall customer segmentation using unsupervised learning approach k-means clustering .
+This is mall customer segmentation using unsupervised learning approach k-means clustering .
 We have used python for this purpose.